ZiedYT/chats-revenge-public/README.md

     - Chat can turn off your camera
     - Chat can simulate keyboard presses
     - Chat can disable your keyboard/mouse
+    - Chat can invert your keyboard
     - Chat can playsounds
+    - Chat can throw tomatos at your screen.
     - More to come :D
 ## Game Mods:
 Game mods where chat can influence the game using bits.